 - Informal look makes it easy to bring on any outdoor trip

-- Rubber band may not be favored by other users
+- Rubber band may not be favoured by other users

 Case Diameter | 42mm |